 To ensure that our children leave Greasley Beauvale Primary School having a positive impact on the world in which we live, our curriculum encourages the principles set out in our rainbow values.

-Our curriculum is organised into three areas: Discover, Explore and Create.
-Central to our curriculum are Core Skills which underpin everything we do:
+Central to our curriculum are our Rainbow Values which underpin everything we do:

-All our projects are contextualised, culturally relevant and purposeful.
-Children work towards authentic outcomes and engage with critical audiences.
-Examples of project outcomes include exhibitions at museums, creation of memory boxes to share at a care homes, published brochures about the area available at Estate agents for new families moving into the community.
-We are committed to working in partnership with parents, Governors, and our local community to provide the best experiences we can to enhance the learning and development of each child.
+We are committed to working in partnership with all of our stakeholders including; parents, Governors, and our local community to provide the best experiences we can to enhance the learning and development of each child.